Quick info: What is Temporary Relief?

 Perhaps one spouse was abusive or threatening toward the other, and the victimized spouse needs some protection from threats, further abuse, or harassment.
 Perhaps one spouse would like to have the primary responsibility of raising the couple’s children.
 Or perhaps one spouse earns significantly more than the other, so much so that the lesser-earning spouse fears how he or she will make ends meet without the other spouse’s income.

 Recognizing that some concerns and issues are more pressing than others and that sometimes a divorcing spouse needs swift action from the court, Florida law authorizes courts to enter a variety of temporary orders.
 These orders (or “relief”) can be just what a divorcing spouse needs to carry them through the long months ahead.

 What is “Temporary Relief?”

 Temporary relief is granted by the court hearing a particular divorce case through the granting of certain temporary orders.
-Like the name implies, these orders are designed to last only for a specific period of time – typically until the divorce is finalized.
-Until that time, these temporary orders can be modified by the court as the situation of the divorcing spouses changes.
+As the name implies, these orders are designed to last only for a specific period of time – typically until the divorce is finalized.
+Until that time, these temporary orders can be modified by the court as the situation of the divorcing spouse changes.
 In most cases, changes to temporary orders are initiated by one of the spouses filing a motion with the court, a document that informs the court why the temporary order is no longer appropriate.
 If temporary orders are not changed, they remain enforceable as orders of the court until the divorce is finalized and final orders are entered.